lucianonooijen/Personal-Website/content/blocks/experience.md

 * Open-source public project share data between organisations in a safe and privacy-proof way
 * Hands-on development on the back-end (Go), front-end (React) and SRE (Kubernetes, Helm)
 * Improvements in development and build setup to improve development experience and speed
+* Implementation of custom network logic based on gRPC, including security and encryption
 * Advisory role on technical improvements for the codebase for long-term roadmap
 * Introduced Typescript into the React codebase and build systems
 * Providing React and Typescript training to back-end developers